datazuul/alexandria-cms/README.md

 Run CMS (in production)

 * Deploy WAR to Tomcat
-* Start with java environment variable "spring.profiles.active" set to "PROD" (-Dspring.profiles.active:local)
+* Start with java environment variable "spring.profiles.active" set to "PROD" (-Dspring.profiles.active:PROD)

 Use CMS